ZEISS-PiWeb/PiWeb-Import-Sdk/docs/advanced_topics/2_ui.md

 ```

 ## IAutomationConfiguration
-The implementation of the **IAutomationConfiguration** interface can be used to place your own configuration elements; further information on this can be found in the [User configuration & storage]({% link docs/plugin_fundamentals/6_configuration.md %}) chapter.
+The implementation of the `IAutomationConfiguration` interface can be used to place your own configuration elements; further information on this can be found in [User configuration & storage]({% link docs/plugin_fundamentals/6_configuration.md %}).

 ```c#
 using Zeiss.PiWeb.Import.Sdk.ConfigurationItems;